Need for Speed: World: Development

 The game was first announced to be free-to-play.
 In October 2009, World was opened to public beta-testing limited to residents of Taiwan.
 There have been seven closed beta sessions in total.
 Except the first one, all were available worldwide to residents who sign up, meet admission criteria, and get accepted.

 The main part of the game's map was completed on October 26, 2010, when the final three areas (Downtown Rockport, Kempton, Fortuna) and the Turnpike bridge were added to the map.

 Over time, the priority on game development transitioned into focusing on increasing revenue, so plans such as adding Carbon's canyons to the map, completion of the final link area, and addition of Need for Speed: Undercover's map to the game were dropped.
 Eventually, most of the development focused on adding more cars to the game since the cars helped increase revenue, and the game evolved into a "pay to win" game as the best cars could only be purchased with real money.

 The EA Canada World team, later named Quicklime Games, which was in charge of game development, maintenance, and updates, was shut down on April 25, 2013.

 On September 10, 2013, a Community Manager announced that Easy Studios (developers for Battlefield Play4Free) took over from what was left of the Quicklime Game team.

 Reception

-Need for Speed: World received mixed reviews from critics.
+Need for Speed: World received mixed reviews from critics according to review aggregator website Metacritic.

 The highest praise of the game came from GamingXP, which commented that "The game feels like a combination of previous Need for Speed games except the single player has been cut off.
 Add some role-play elements and you have a racing MMO."
 PC Format gave a somewhat mediocre review in their October 2010 issue, concluding that the game "feels like a missed opportunity."
 Eurogamer commented that "It's a real shame that the MMO aspect of World is effectively a needlessly elaborate lobby."
 In November 2012, World surpassed twenty million registered users.